Find Affordable College Courses

 $10,350 Average Tuition & Fees

 Montgomery County Community College landed the #20 spot in the 2023 rankings for the best value health professions programs.
-Located in the suburb of Blue Bell, Montco is a public school with a moderately-sized student population.
+Located in the suburb of Blue Bell, Montco is a public college with a medium-sized student population.

-In-state tuition fees for undergraduate students at Montco are $10,350 per year.
+The average tuition and fees for an in-state undergraduate at Montco are $10,350 a year.
 The average amount in student loans that health professions majors at Montco take out is $15,825.

-Full Health Professions at Montgomery County Community College Report
+Read full report on Health Professions at Montgomery County Community College

 $8,323 Average Tuition & Fees

-Community College of Allegheny County landed the #21 spot in the 2023 rankings for the best value health professions programs.
-Located in the large city of Pittsburgh, CCAC is a public college with a fairly large student population.
+Community College of Allegheny County ranked #21 on this year’s Best Value Health Professions Schools in Pennsylvania list.
+Located in the large city of Pittsburgh, CCAC is a public college with a large student population.

 In-state tuition fees for undergraduate students at CCAC are $8,323 per year.
 The average amount in student loans that health professions majors at CCAC take out is $19,001.